for the corporate law departments of the future,

-So the answer to the "other costs" question is a familiar one: it depends.
+So the answer to the "other costs" question is an answer often given by attorneys: it depends.

 Well, let's start by admitting that neural networks have been around for decades.
 (For that history, click on "decades.")
 To make another long story short, there were winters (disappointments) and springs (hope and the hype that goes with it).

 But in 2012, Deep Learning (the "street name" for multi-layer neural networks) matured and started producing extraordinary results.

 The results were so strong that Andrew Ng--whose resume includes teaching computer science at Stanford, co-founding Coursera, leading Deep Learning teams at Google and Baidu, and more--has said that Deep Learning “is the new electricity,” and that, as such, Deep Learning will be as broadly impactful today as electricity was during the Industrial Revolution.

 (Prof. Ng was quoted in an October 2016 Fortune cover story, "Why Deep Learning Is Suddenly Changing Your Life," which you can access by clicking here.)